 With heating and cooling costs counting for nearly half the home’s total energy bill - more than $900 a year— ensuring your HVAC system is operating at peak performance is the key to keeping cool this summer.
 Be sure to:

 Check your air filter every month.
 If the filter looks dirty, change it.
 At a minimum, change the filter every 3 months.
-A dirty filter will slow down air flow and make the system work harder to keep you warm or cool — wasting energy.
+A dirty filter will slow down air flow and make the system work harder to keep you cool — wasting energy.
 A clean filter will also prevent dust and dirt from building up in the system — leading to expensive maintenance and/or early system failure.

 Consider installing ENERGY STAR certified heating and cooling equipment.
 If your heating and cooling equipment is more than 10 years old or it needs frequent repairs and your energy bills are going up, it may be time to consider a replacement.
 ENERGY STAR certified equipment could provide dramatic savings compared to a unit installed 10 or even 5 years ago.
-Let the ENERGY STAR Heating and Cooling Guide help you navigate an HVAC equipment upgrade that will save energy, save money and help protect the climate.

 A smart thermostat that’s earned the ENERGY STAR is Wi-Fi enabled and can automatically adjust temperature settings in your home for optimal performance.
 ENERGY STAR certified smart thermostats have been independently certified, based on actual field data, to deliver energy savings.
 They allow you to control your home’s cooling remotely through your smartphone and quickly enter a low-power standby mode when inactive.

-Certified room air conditioners with variable speed technology save even more energy and quietly regulate the temperature, providing the innovation and energy savings you're looking for in a state-of-the-art room AC.
+Certified room air conditioners with innovative variable speed technology save even more energy and quietly regulate the temperature, providing the innovation and energy savings you're looking for in a state-of-the-art room AC.